-- Risk 'tolerance' is the minimum and maximum risk the Trust is willing to accept as reflected in the risk appetite themes above. - The Board agreed that all risks at level 15 and above will require executive oversight by the Executive Risk Group. - The Executive Risk Group will oversee the Board Assurance Framework and Corporate Risk Register on a bi-monthly basis. - The Board has approved a range of Sub-Committees/Groups all charged with the responsibility of reviewing risks related to their Terms of Reference and subject matter to ensure those risks are controlled and where necessary escalated (as outlined in the Risk Escalation Framework).
+- Risk 'tolerance' is the minimum and maximum risk the Trust is willing to accept as reflected in the risk appetite themes above. - The Board agreed that all risks at level ≥15 will require executive oversight by the Executive Risk Group. - The Executive Risk Group will oversee the Board Assurance Framework and Corporate Risk Register on a bi-monthly basis.

+- The Board has approved a range of Sub-Committees/Groups all charged with the responsibility of reviewing risks related to their Terms of Reference and subject matter to ensure those risks are controlled and where necessary escalated (as outlined in the Risk Escalation Framework). - The risk appetite and tolerances will be reviewed annually.